kvvasuu/fiber-fade-group/README.md

 **Fiber Fade Group** lets you animate objects in and out of your R3F scene using shader-based effects.
 It patches materials at compile time via `onBeforeCompile`, leaving original shaders intact and avoiding unnecessary re-renders.

+⚠️ If a mesh inside `FadeGroup` shares its material instance with other meshes, the shader patch is shared as well.
+For per-object control, use separate material instances for meshes that should fade independently.

 Four fade modes are available:

 | Mode       | Description                                                                                                                                                                                                                                                                                                                                                                                          |